 - Oozing raw skin surface

 - Discomfort when being in bright light ( photophobia )

-The doctor will perform a physical exam and ask if you have a family history of xeroderma pigmentosum.
+The health care provider will perform a physical exam, paying special attention to the skin and eyes.
+The provider will also ask about a family history of xeroderma pigmentosum.

 The following tests can help diagnose the condition in a baby before the birth: